Interview with our Head of Criminology, Dr Steph Alger

 This is a short course perfect for Police Officers who want to gain some continued professional development skills.
 It is also aimed at individuals wanting to move into a career in policing or investigation, or those wishing to use it as a stepping stone towards our full MSc Criminology and Criminal Psychology. o

 We take a ‘holistic’ approach to considering applications from students, recognising the value of both academic and work-based experience.
-For this reason, there are two entry routes onto our PG Cert Policing and Criminal Investigation; the Academic route – requiring an undergraduate degree from an approved institution equivalent to a UK Honours degree or a relevant professional qualification and the Open Entry Route – requiring at least 5 years’ senior level work experience.
+For this reason, there are two entry routes onto our PG Cert Policing and Criminal Investigation; the Academic route – requiring an undergraduate degree from an approved institution equivalent to a UK Honours degree or a relevant professional qualification and the Work Experience Entry Route – requiring at least 5 years’ senior level work experience.

 6. What kind of careers can this qualification help you pursue?